.st0{fill:#FFFFFF;}

 Like I said above, you and most other SMB owners would rather be running your businesses than doing SEO.
 You can do both.

-Read the whole series introducing local SEO to small business owners:
+Read the whole series introducing local SEO for small business owners:

 Read Related Posts: